What is customer satisfaction (CSAT)?

 Customer churn rate = (lost customers ÷ acquired customers) x 100%

-- Customer retention rate (CRR).Opposite of the churn rate.
-It measures the number of customers that have been maintained over a period of time.
-CRR is calculated by first defining a period of time.
-The number of new customers from that period is subtracted from the number of customers at the end of the period.
-Then, that number is divided by the total number of customers at the start of the period.
-The result is then multiplied by 100, to be expressed as a percent.
+- Customer retention rate (CRR).
+The customer retention metric is the opposite of the churn rate.
+It measures the number of customers that have been maintained over a period.
+To calculate the CRR, a time period is defined.
+Then, the number of new customers from that period is subtracted from the number of customers at the end of the period.
+That number is divided by the total number of customers at the start of the period.
+The result is multiplied by 100 to be expressed as a percentage.